k26dr/bitcoin-htlc/README.md

 ### Programatically using Bitcoin Core RPC

-If you have access to a full node, you can get transaction vouts programatically using the Bitcoin RPC server
+If you have access to a Bitcon Core full node, you can get transaction vouts programatically using the built-in RPC server

 ```js
 const bitcoinCore = require('bitcoin-core')